shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 export const useData = () => useContext<DataContextProps | null>(DataContext);
 ```

-- At the top we are setting the type of `window` object to null, so that typescript would allow us to use functions like `window.web3` and `window.ethereum`.
+- At the top we are setting the type of the `window` object to null, so that TypeScript will allow us to use functions like `window.web3` and `window.ethereum`.
 - After that, we make necessary imports.
 If you don't have the `web3` package installed, you can install it by running - `npm install web3`.
 - In the 4th line, we are fetching `DonationContract`, which is a JSON object that contains the ABI of our contract.
-This ABI and JSON file is created by truffle when we run the `truffle migrate` command.
-The ABI contains all the information like, address of your contract in blockchain, what are the functions present in the contract, and the parameters and returns types of these functions.
+This ABI and JSON file is created by truffle when we run the `truffle compile` command.
+The ABI contains all the information like the address of your contract on the blockchain, what functions are present in the contract, and the parameters and returns types of these functions.
 - Next, we have declared an interface for our DataContext, which contains all the variables and functions type which will be provided by DataContext.
 - Then we have to create `DataContext` and `DataProvider`.
-We can also create a custom hook called `use data which we can later use in our components to easily access values from context.
+We can also create a custom hook called `useData` which we can later use in our components to easily access values from context.

-- > If you want to learn about React Context and how it works, you can follow [this](https://reactjs.org/docs/context.html) from the official documentation of React.
+- If you want to learn about React Context and how it works, you can follow [this guide](https://reactjs.org/docs/context.html) from the official documentation of React.

 ```typescript
 export const useProviderData = () => {